syntro-opensource/ssdev/README.md

 file and a file structure [common for Silverstripe](https://docs.silverstripe.org/en/4/getting_started/directory_structure/).
 All commands concerning that project **must** be executed in the project root.

+If you want to experiment on a new project, have a look over at [`syntro/ssto`](https://github.com/syntro-opensource/silverstripe-ssto) to get set up with a Silverstripe starter project.

 In a directory containing a project, simply run
 ```
 ssdev up